taikedz-mt/rspawn/README.md

 * `/spawn town { open | close }` - switch town hosting on or off.
 * `/spawn town { ban | unban } <playername> [<town>]` - ban or unban a player from a town
     * Town owners can use this, as well as unexiled guests of the town owner

+Explicit guests can ban/unban other players from a town.

+Town owner can forcibly ban a player by first adding the player to their guest list, and then exiling them.
+Guests cannot override this.

 ## Settings